senko/dj-skeletor/README.md

   * settings.base - base/invariant project settings
   * settings.dev - development/test environment
   * settings.prod - production environment
-  * settings.local - a symlink to current environment settings
+  * settings.local - local environment

-To activate the specific environment, symlink settings/local.py (not in the repository for obvious reasons) to either prod or dev (or some other, if you need more different enviroments) settings module.
+If you're storing your environment settings in the repository, the easiest way to activate it on the server is to symlink settings/local.py to either prod or dev settings module.

+If you like to keep the local settings out of the git repository, use dev.py or prod.py as a template and create your local.py as needed.

 ### Django Debug Toolbar